57611 Eshom Valley Dr.

 Over the years Hartland has continued to grow and change but it has not lost sight of it's purpose, to boldly proclaim the Living Word of God.
 Many lives have been impacted as a result of God's redemptive work in the hearts of thousands of people.

-Nearly 10,000 campers attend various camps and conferences at Hartland each year.
+Over 8,000 campers attend various camps and conferences at Hartland each year.
 Many of those individuals are impacted by Christ during their time here.
 Over 300 people gave their lives to Christ and over 1,300 spiritual decisions were made last year alone.